Eco-Friendly Painting for Businesses: Going Green Has Never Looked Better

 Types of Green Paint Options for Commercial Spaces

-Natural or organic paints are plant-based, containing natural oils, citrus solvents and essential oils instead of harsh chemicals.
-Brands like Yolo Colorhouse, The Real Milk Paint Co. and Earth Paint offer natural commercial paints.
-While more eco-friendly, natural paints may require more coats for good coverage.
+Natural or Organic Paints: Plant-based paints use natural oils, citrus solvents, and essential oils.
+Brands like Yolo Colorhouse, The Real Milk Paint Co., and Earth Paint offer eco-friendly options.
+While greener, they may require extra coats for full coverage.

 Implementing Sustainable Painting Practices